MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-crossplat-credentials.md

 5. Select **Next** to continue with the wizard.

-### To set an unprivileged credential by using an SSH key with elevation for an agent maintenance account
+### Set an unprivileged credential by using an SSH key with elevation for an agent maintenance account

 1. On the **Account Credentials** page, select the **SSH key** option.